29 Things You Should Know Before Visiting Bhutan

 6. Stupas or Chortens

-The Memorial Stupa of Thimphu in Thimphu, also known as the Thimphu Chorten, is the country's one of the famous Stupas.
+One of Bhutan's famous Stupas is the Memorial Stupa of Thimphu in Thimphu, also known as the Thimphu Chorten.

 7. Four harmonious friends